richardebeling/five-words-five-letters/README.md

   we always keep track of where we are in the word list in the outer recursion levels.
 Inner recursion levels then start at that location instead of the start.
-* To prevent recursing into branches that we already tested earlier, we use a bitset.
-It has 2^26 = 6.7e7 entries, one for every possible 26-letter-subset we could have possibly encountered.
-This requires 8MB of memory to store.
-  Initially, all bits are 0.
-If we encounter a subbranch, say for the character set "asdfgqwertz", and we find that it is not possible to combine this set with three more words to form a valid result combination, we store a 1 in the bitset at the location of this set.
-This allows us to remember that we already tried to come up with a solution for this subset and failed, and thus do not have to recurse into this branch again.
-  * Since 8MB is too big to fit into L1 or L2 cache in most processors, we try to make our access pattern into the bitset less random by sorting all input words by their set-representation first.
-This way, we will likely access bits in closer proximity to the last accesses, and increase the chance of cache hits.
+* To prevent recursing into branches that we already tested earlier, we keep track of character sets that we processed earlier without any results, and from which input word on this was wthe case.
+For this, we store an array of 2^26 32bit-starting offsets in memory, which takes approximately 250MB of storage space.
+Accessing it in random order is slow due to cache misses, but still faster than trying to fill up a character set for which we already computed that no solutions exist.
+We sort the input words before processing to can achieve a slightly better cache locality with these accesses.